Occidental executives outline conservative spending plans

 “We really feel like the Permian is in the absolute sweet spot right now and just continues to improve for us,” Leitzell said.
 “We’re getting better every single day operationally from an efficiency standpoint.
 We continue to increase well performance and get better and understand how to increase well performance.”

 Most of Occidental’s production gains in the coming months will come from such efficiencies.
 For the fourth quarter, Hollub and her team are expecting Occidental will average 1.43-1.47 million boe/d, which would be less than 3% higher than third-quarter 2024 at the midpoint.
-The company's Permian output is forecast to climb to 751,000-769,000 boe/d, the midpoint of which would be an increase of 4% from the just-concluded quarter.
+The operator's Permian output is forecast to climb to 751,000-769,000 boe/d, the midpoint of which would be an increase of 4% from the just-concluded quarter.

 Looking to 2025, the Occidental team is targeting production growth in the mid-single digits.
 Chief financial officer Sunil Mathew told analysts that oil-and-gas work and spending will be largely in line with this year’s levels.
 The acquired CrownRock acreage will continue to be worked by five rigs but spending plans for many of the company’s other domestic operations are still very much in draft form and likely to be a little smaller than 2024’s levels.